p100mma/simil_clq_clustering/README.md

 #### Initial estimation of parameters of DB-scan on Leuk_18

 Running scripts there is not strictly necessary but output provides a rationale for our selection of crucial parameters of DB-scan: `eps` and `minPts`.
-We provide a shorter visual summary in the [RMD FILE linked here]:
+We provide a shorter visual summary in the [RMD FILE linked here](https://htmlpreview.github.io/?https://github.com/p100mma/simil_clq_clustering/blob/main/docs/DBscan_parameters.html):

 - `s1a_initial_UMAP.R <n_genes>` computes and saves initial 3D UMAP embeddings for estimating parameters of DB-scan.
 Should be run with running argument from 1 to 12 (each integer corresponds to different number of genes used to get the low. dim. space):
 ```